twoltjer/NeuroImageAnalysis/README.md

 ## Documentation
 The documentation of this project should be relatively up to date.
 Some minor changes may have occurred since it was generated, but nothing major has changed.

+## Licensing
+Packaged along with the project (in the "lib" directory) is a jar archive with binary code from Sun Microsystems, Inc. The licences for the packaged archive are in the directory title "LICENSES."
+If there is trouble with this usage of the binary code, I ask that you contact me and I'll remove it from the project as soon as possible.
+I believe that, with this arrangement, my program is easier for users to use, and that Sun gets the credit they deserve for their contribution to the project.